-I loved my husband and respected him and our marriage vows until the end and it saddens to announce that our marriage has ended.
-I plan to move forward with my life where I am not abused everyday.
+I loved my husband and respected him and our marriage vows until the end and it saddens me to announce that our marriage has ended.
+I plan to move forward with my life where I am not abused every day.

 I want to take this opportunity to thank all those who have stood by me in this challenging period.
 I am eternally grateful for your support and encouragement.
 I am especially humbled and heartened by my fellow women who have endured domestic abuse and have reached out to me and supported me in the last week.